ericsonga/APCSAReview/_sources/HiddenFiles/topic-1-8-toggle-write-code.rst

         :practice: T
         :autograde: unittest

-        Write code that should calculate and print the cost of a trip that is 200 miles when the price of gas is 2.20 and the miles per gallon is 42.
+        Write code that calculates and prints the cost of a trip that is 200 miles when the price of gas is 2.20 and the miles per gallon is 42.
 Make sure your answer is a double.
         ~~~~
         public class Test1
         {
             public static void main(String[] args)
             {
                 // Add your code here

             }
         }